biscuit-js/biscuit-store/docs/core/SUBSCRIBE.md

 Dispatch also returns a number of useful methods:
   - before: Works out before the change and returns the current state;
   - after: Works out after the change and returns the new state;
   - merge: Used for states transformed into the branches.
-Merges the state data to the main repository.
+Merges the state data to the main store.
   - wait: Return promise.

 ```javascript